Bennouhan/cmeecoursework/week7/README.md

 LV3.py &emsp;-&emsp; Script to itteritively calculate resource and consumer data using a discrete-time prey density dependent Lotka-Volterra model, and plot the result

+LV4.py &emsp;-&emsp; Script to itteritively calculate resource and consumer data using a discrete-time prey density dependent Lotka-Volterra model with gaussian fluctuation, and plot the result

 TestR.R &emsp;-&emsp; Script used by TestR.py to illustrate use of R in Python

 TestR.py &emsp;-&emsp; Script demonstrating use of subprocesses, including of R, in Python